mohinparamasivam/Malicious-USB-DROP-TEST/README.md

 # Malicious-USB-DROP-TEST

-<h2> Disclaimer : </h2>
+<h2> Disclaimer  </h2>

 <p>
-This project is created in order to help cyber security professionals and to be used for educational purpose only.
-Make sure to have legal clearance to run it on any individuals PC.
-Any misuse of content from this project will not be taken responsibility by the author in any manner </h2>
+Scripts are for Education Purpusoses only and any attempt of damage or malicious activity performed using this script will not bring any liability to the author
 </p>

 <h3> Script Execution </h3>